 Once you’ve determined that one or more of the colleges you are applying to consider demonstrated interest in admissions, how do you make sure they know you really want to go there?
 It’s easy – below are some of the ways I recommend!

 This can be done any time during high school – simply visit the college’s website and sign up.
 You can also stop by their table at a college fair or fill out a card if the representative visits your high school.
+When they send you email, OPEN IT.
+Click on the links.
+Colleges utilize technologies behind the scenes to see which applicants are actually reading their emails.
+Ignoring them can work against you!
 (Also, read this post on managing the influx of email that will follow.)

 Colleges often keep track of who came out to see them during their high school visits.
+Many colleges also hold public info nights in major cities.
+Make an effort to attend these – and register, so they know you were there.
 Try to ask thoughtful questions, and take time to introduce yourself to the representative – the folks who visit high schools are often the regional admissions officers who also read the applications, so you want them to have a positive recollection of you.

 3. Visit the table at a college fair

 College fairs are an excellent place to learn about lots of colleges all at once, and the regional admissions officer will often staff the table.
 Take the time to chat with the colleges you have your eye on – it’s a wonderful way to get questions answered by the people who know the college best, while also making a good impression.
-And be sure to fill out a contact card while you are there!
+And be sure to fill out a contact card!

 4. Visit campus